jBlack-MC/GiftOfTheGivers-HumanitarianAid/README.md

 ---

-**Note**: This is Part 1 of the project - a prototype implementation with dummy payment processing and placeholder features.
-Real payment gateway integration and production security features would be added in future phases.
+**Note**: This is an educational project.
+Payment processing, email delivery, and production hardening depend on environment-specific configuration and must be verified before production use.